(apremilast) Tablets, for Oral Use

 Apremilast pharmacokinetics were characterized in subjects with moderate (Child Pugh B) and severe (Child Pugh C) hepatic impairment.
 No dose adjustment is necessary in these patients.

 In case of overdose, patients should seek immediate medical help.
 Patients should be managed by symptomatic and supportive care should there be an overdose.

 OTEZLA is contraindicated in patients with a known hypersensitivity to apremilast or to any of the excipients in the formulation [see ADVERSE REACTIONS].

 Apremilast is an oral small-molecule inhibitor of phosphodiesterase 4 (PDE4) specific for cyclic adenosine monophosphate (cAMP).
 PDE4 inhibition results in increased intracellular cAMP levels.
-The specific mechanism(s) by which apremilast exerts its therapeutic action in psoriatic arthritis patients and psoriasis patients is not well defined.
+The specific mechanism(s) by which apremilast exerts its therapeutic action is not well defined.

 Apremilast when taken orally is absorbed with an absolute bioavailability of ~73%, with peak plasma concentrations (Cmax) occurring at a median time (tmax) of ~2.5 hours.
 Co-administration with food does not alter the extent of absorption of apremilast.

 Human plasma protein binding of apremilast is approximately 68%.
 Mean apparent volume of distribution (Vd) is 87 L.